uberblah/software-quality/content/_index.md

 Read these for a high-level understanding of how all the standards work together to support your project or team.

+## Project Phases

+Walkthroughs for individual phases of a software project.
+Links to all of the relevant standards and explains why we need them.

 ## Standards

 Read these for specific recommendations.
 These will always link to the "why".
 Not all of these are applicable to all software projects.